minio/docs/source/reference/minio-mc/mc-cp.rst

    Enclose the entire list of key-value pairs passed to :mc-cmd:`~mc cp --encrypt` in double-quotes ``"``.

-   :mc-cmd:`~mc cp --encrypt` can use the ``MC_ENCRYPT`` environment variable for retrieving a list of encryption key-value pairs as an alternative to specifying them on the command line.
+   :mc-cmd:`~mc cp --encrypt` can use the :envvar:`MC_ENCRYPT` environment variable for retrieving a list of encryption key-value pairs as an alternative to specifying them on the command line.

 .. mc-cmd:: --encrypt-key
    :optional: